inforeliance/MedCheck/Artifacts/CriteriaEvidence.md

 1 | assigned one leader, gave that person authority and responsibility, and held that person accountable for the quality of the prototype submitted | Our Response
 2 | assembled a multidisciplinary and collaborative team including a minimum of 5 labor categories from the Development Pool labor categories to design and develop the prototype | Our Response
-3 | understand what people need, by including people in the prototype development and design process | Our Response 4 | used at least three "human-centered design" techniques or tools | Our Response 5 | created or used a design style guide and/or a pattern library | Our Response 6 | performed usability tests with people | Our Response 7 | used an iterative approach, where feedback informed subsequent work or versions of the prototype | Our Response
+3 | understand what people need, by including people in the prototype development and design process | Our Response 4 | used at least three "human-centered design" techniques or tools | MedCheck used the following tools for this criteria: [Axure](https://github.com/inforeliance/MedCheck/blob/master/Artifacts/Design/Design.md#wire-frames), [InVision App](https://github.com/inforeliance/MedCheck/blob/master/Artifacts/Design/Design.md#invision-tool) and  [NEED 3rd REFERENCE HERE](https://github.com/inforeliance/MedCheck/blob/master/Artifacts/Design/Design.md#invision-tool)
+5 | created or used a design style guide and/or a pattern library | Our Response 6 | performed usability tests with people | Our Response 7 | used an iterative approach, where feedback informed subsequent work or versions of the prototype | Our Response